Vanderbilt has a long history of connections with Asia.

-While the university has long ties with Asia, the history of the Asian Studies Department is more recent.
+While the university has long ties with Asia, the history of the Department of Asian Studies is more recent.

 It began as the East Asian Studies Program in 1967, when faculty with research and teaching interests in China and Japan created a new interdisciplinary undergraduate major in East Asian Studies and launched the teaching of East Asian languages.
 Among the founders of the program was the political scientist Howard Boorman, best known to China scholars as the editor of the multi-volume Biographical Dictionary of Republican China.

 Course offerings grew substantially in the 1990s and early 2000s as new Asia-focused faculty joined Vanderbilt’s departments of history, political science, and religious studies.
-In 2006, the Program was granted the ability to hire faculty within the program itself, and expanded to include scholars in Asian literatures and religions.
-Soon after it expanded its geographical reach with the inclusion of South Asia and changed its name to the Asian Studies Program.
-From July 1, 2020 it become the Department of Asian Studies.
+In 2006, the program was granted the ability to hire faculty within the program itself and expanded to include scholars in Asian literatures and religions.
+Soon after, it expanded its geographical reach with the inclusion of South Asia and changed its name to the Asian Studies Program.
+From July 1, 2020, it became the Department of Asian Studies.

 In the spring of 2023, the Department of Asian Studies launched the Asian American & Asian Diaspora Studies program (AAAD).
 AAAD is an interdisciplinary academic program that offers a major and minor in Asian American and Asian diaspora studies.
 With this program, Vanderbilt’s Department of Asian Studies merges Asian studies with diaspora studies, advancing teaching and research that put diasporic histories and perspectives in dialogue with national and regional histories.

-Today, the Department of Asian Studies includes more than 20 faculty and offers majors and minors in Asian Studies, Asian American & Asian Diaspora studies, Chinese Language and Culture, Japanese Language and Culture, Hindi-Urdu Language and Culture.
-As of 2023, the department also offers a Korean Language and Culture major and minor.
+Today, the Department of Asian Studies includes more than 20 faculty and offers majors and minors in Asian studies, Asian American & Asian diaspora studies, Chinese language and culture, Japanese language and culture, Hindi-Urdu language and culture, and Korean language and culture.
 More than 300 students study Asian languages in the program each semester, and the program sponsors numerous Asia-related speakers and events on campus each year.

 As Vanderbilt’s long-standing ties to Asia deepen and develop, the Department of Asian Studies will continue to grow in its mission of bringing knowledge and expertise about Asia’s cultures to the campus.